The text presented here is updated to some extent from the Tumblr version--I may even be working on it, so content may change.

 Talia’ jaw dropped as she glanced between to woman and the crystal.
 Back home, no one, not even her parents, could hear the soft, but ever present chiming of their shrine’s Witch Crystal.
 “You can hear the spell song?”

 “Of course, dearie.
 What kind of witch would I be if I couldn’t hear the song of a spell?”

 “You’re an actual witch?”
-Krys asked, her voice rising.
+Talia asked, her voice rising.

 The woman shushed her and she felt a heat spread up her cheeks.
 The apparent witch did nod however as she put down her empty bowl.

 “Sorry,” the young woman said as she turned back to her own meal.
 “I just—that is, I’ve never met a witch.
 They’re rare in this part of the realm.”